Friday, April 13, 2012

 B. Neural systems at work when muscles are exercised.

-1. “Central command” located in the higher centers in the brain and is responsible for heart rate and strength of contraction..
+the brain and is responsible for heart rate and strength of contraction..

-2. Feedback mechanism which monitors the buildup of cellular waste and signals the brainstem to increase cardiac output.
+cellular waste and signals the brainstem to increase cardiac output.

 C. Twitch